olincollege/Processing-Pop/README.md

 In addition, to use the data you have generated, comment out the lines under "Finding Averages" which the comments tell you to.

-To obtain identical data to our results, you must perform the previous steps and run the jupyter notebook.
 ## Using Jupyter Notebooks (Important)
 Some elements do not work in Jupyter Labs:
 * TQDM
 * Plotly

 Please run in VSCode or if necessary Jupyter Notebooks
 Warning: Ignore TQDM errors in Jupyter Notebooks, TQDM only works in VSCode.